Skip to main content

 Diversifying Fundraising Activities

-Diversifying fundraising activities can help mitigate the risks associated with economic uncertainty.
-This could include exploring different types of fundraising events, applying for grants, seeking corporate sponsorships, or developing merchandise sales.
-A diverse fundraising portfolio can provide multiple income streams, reducing dependency on any single source.
+It is good to broaden your fundraising activity to help buffer against the risk of economic uncertainty, for example looking at other types of fundraising events, applying for grants, approaching corporate sponsorship, or developing merchandise sales.
+A diverse fundraising portfolio may help you have many different income streams, thereby reducing reliance on any single source.

 Harnessing Online Fundraising in an Unstable Economy